srobinson/a11y-tutorials/src/layout/index.md

 2. Make this element focusable with `tabindex="0"`, so it can be scrolled using the keyboard
 3. Label this focusable element for screen reader users, preferably using a table caption

 [Inclusive components: Data tables](https://inclusive-components.design/data-tables/) has an example.
-Note the `group` role, which elicits the the announcement of the role along with the element's associated label.
+Note the `group` role, which elicits the announcement of the role along with the element's associated label.

 ```html
 <div class="table-container" tabindex="0" role="group" aria-labelledby="caption">